Gen-Y Cops: Plot

-The old friend is Kurt, who is still somewhat shocked that Edison is a cop.
-When Edison tells Kurt he will help him, the two hug it out only for Kurt to drug Edison with a hypnosis drug.
-Under the hypnosis, Edison breaks into headquarters and steals the robot.
-Kurt once again hacks into RS-1 and has the robot kill Doctor Cameron.
-Edison breaks out of the spell and is shocked to learn that he had killed Quincy, who was actually trying to kill him and admitting Kurt's treachery beforehand.
-When Ian sees the dead Quincy, he fights Edison, who escapes and resorts to taking Jane as a hostage.
-After a standoff involving Match and Alien as well as the FBI, the two end up in Kurt's van where Edison finally learns what had happened.
-He and Jane make their escape, destroying the friendship between Edison and Kurt.
-Match and Alien soon become scapegoats when they learn that if Edison and the robot cannot be recovered, they will have to take the fall.
+Kurt drugs Edison with a hypnosis drug.
+Under the hypnosis, Edison steals RS-1.
+Kurt once again hacks into RS-1 and has it kill Doctor Cameron.
+Edison recovers and learns that he killed Quincy, who was actually trying to kill him.
+After seeing the dead Quincy, Ian fights Edison, who escapes and resorts to taking Jane as a hostage.
+After a standoff involving Match and Alien as well as the FBI, the two end up in Kurt's van, where Edison learns what had happened.
+He and Jane escape.
+Match and Alien learn that they will have to take the fall if Edison and RS-1cannot be recovered.

 The next day, Edison remembers a man in a lobster suit during his hypnosis.
-He and Jane, who is starting to believe that Edison may be innocent after all, find the lobster man.
-However, they were both tracked by Match and Alien as well as the FBI.
-Jane returns with the FBI while Edison, Match, and Alien are being shot at by the FBI.
-Edison finds an unexpected ally in the lobster man, who helps him flee.
-As for Match and Alien, the two end up in the hospital with the injured FBI agents.
-A confrontation between Match and Ian almost gets physical until Ross and Chung arrive to break it up.
-Ian assures Match and Alien that they will take the fall if Edison and the robot are not found.
-Jane attempts to convince Ian that Edison may be innocent, but Ian will not hear of it.
-Ross tells everyone to cool off and they leave the hospital.
+He and Jane find the lobster man.
+However, they were both tracked by Match and Alien, as well as the FBI.
+Jane returns with the FBI, who start shooting at Edison, Match, and Alien.
+The lobster man helps Edison flee.
+Match and Alien end up in the hospital with the injured FBI agents.

 Edison finds Kurt in an abandoned warehouse.
-Match and Alien have been tracking Edison and find the robot, and wind up in the mix when they face Kurt's men.
-Kurt escapes again, but Match and Alien trap Edison and tell him they have to take them in to save themselves.
-When Match and Alien bring Edison back to headquarters, they are hailed as heroes for the arrest of Edison.
+Match and Alien track Edison, find RS-1, and wind up in the mix when they face Kurt's men.
+Kurt escapes again, but Match and Alien trap Edison, bring him to headquarters and are hailed as heroes.